cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 - Open the train.py script with your preferred code editor, I recommend VScode
 - Download the dataset with this [link](https://github.com/cyberholics/mlzoomcamp-midterm-project/blob/main/Data/data.md)
 - Edit this code.
-Replace it with the  path of the downloaded dataset. i.e the location the data is saved on your PC
+Replace it with the  path of the downloaded dataset. i.e. the location where the data is saved on your PC

 ![code to edit](https://github.com/cyberholics/mlzoomcamp-midterm-project/blob/main/images/Screen%20Shot%202023-07-06%20at%2011.01.52.png)